When you put your house on the market, you have to compete with hundreds or thousands of other sellers in your area.

 When potential buyers see that they can't plug in their appliances, they won't want to purchase your home.
 It's a lot easier to buy a house that comes with modern outlets.

 Your Outlets Lack Ground-Fault Circuit Interrupters

-Do you know movies where people electrocuted by a radio or toaster oven falling into a bathtub full of water?
-Electrocution doesn’t happen in modern homes with ground-fault circuit interrupters (GFCIs).
+You know movies where people electrocuted by a radio or toaster oven falling into a bathtub full of water?
+Electrocution doesn't happen in modern homes with ground-fault circuit interrupters (GFCIs).
 Instead, the outlet would stop sending electricity to the device.

 Installing GFCI outlets is the easiest way to make homes safer.
 It's especially important to put them in wet areas like bathrooms and kitchens.
 In fact, you may need GFCI outlets in your kitchen and bathroom to comply with building code requirements.

 You can also have an electrician install GFCI circuit breakers that protect your whole house.

 A few decades ago, electricians often installed electrical boxes built to handle 60 amps.
 Compared to today, people didn't use much electricity, so 60 amps worked just fine.